Aditya-dev2005/Rhythm-Aware-Motion-Diffusion-Model/README.md

 **Authors:** Aditya Chaturvedi, Aditya Bajaj, Lovish Kumar **Supervisor:** Dr. Alka Singhal

-If you use this project or its paper, please cite the included `research_paper_with_figures.pdf`.
+If you use this project or its paper, please cite the included `research_paper_final_draft.pdf`.

 ---